-27 The current chapter considers how language sparks discovery and innovation by looking at 28 creativity and problem-solving through the unique vantage point of multilingualism.
-The chapter 29 begins with an overview of how creativity and problem-solving are operationalized and 30 measured, followed by a review of how multilingualism impacts the ability to innovate and solve problems.
-Research suggests that multilingualism leads to more creative outcomes.
-The 31 32 relationship between multilingualism and creativity is modulated by linguistic factors, including 33 age of second language acquisition and proficiency.
-Problem-solving depends on which language 34 multilinguals use to arrive at a solution and on their proficiency level in each language.
-The final section discusses multilingualism, creativity, and problem-solving in real-world settings and 35 potential future directions.
-36 37 Keywords: multilingualism, bilingualism, creativity, problem-solving rerdi
+The chapter considers how language sparks discovery and innovation by examining creativity and problem-solving through the unique vantage point of multilingualism.
+The chapter begins with an overview of how creativity and problem-solving are operationalized and measured, followed by a review of how multilingualism impacts the ability to innovate and solve problems.
+The relationship between multilingualism and creativity is modulated by proficiency and age of second language acquisition.
+Similarly, performance on problem-solving tasks depends on which language multilinguals use and on their proficiency level in each language.
+The final section discusses multilingualism, creativity, and problem-solving in realworld settings, as well as potential future directions, concluding with the suggestion that knowing multiple languages can lead to more creative outcomes and better problem-solving skills.

+Keywords: multilingualism, bilingualism, creativity, problem-solving